nickorsi/satly/README.md

   ```sh
   (venv) $ flask run
   ```
-  Note: Mac users may need to run the flask server on port 5001 using the below command
+  Note: Mac users may need to run the flask server on port 5001 using the below command.

     ```sh
     (venv) $ flask run -p 5001